story-squad/clash-of-the-pencils-web/src/components/pages/Profile/README.md

 The user will find these forms under their `Account` tab of their profile.
 These forms are conditionally rendered under the users Profile view.

+API calls are handled directly in their respected forms.

 ### Profile Gallery

 This folder contains the SubCards of the users past 7 submissions.
 It is rendered by default in the users Profile.